Children have the opportunity to take part in drama Drama as part of their curriculum as well as being involved with activities and productions.

 Drama lessons usually begin with an introduction to its meaning and brief historical context.
 Much work is done on physical control, flexibility, spatial awareness and timing.
 Mime is the vehicle by which many aspects of Drama are first encountered.
 Facial expression, body language, gesture are all considered as ways of expressing emotion.
-The Year 5 children are exposed to many different genres of Drama and then in Year 6 and 7, the children build upon techniques and expand on these using role-play, improvisation and script.

 Gradually, the use of props is introduced and various topics, titles and stimuli are given each lesson to experiment with, develop and consolidate skills learnt.
 The use of scripts is introduced, starting with extracts from plays, monologues and duologues.